tizenpdk/mic/doc/man.rst

 Options for loop image:
   --shrink       whether to shrink loop images to minimal size --compress-image=COMPRESS_IMAGE  compress all loop images with 'gz' or 'bz2' or 'lzo' --compress-disk-image=COMPRESS_DISK_IMAGE  same with --compress-image

-Options for raw image:
-  --compress-image=COMPRESS_IMAGE  compress all raw images with 'gz' or 'bz2' or 'lzo' --compress-disk-image=COMPRESS_DISK_IMAGE  same with --compress-image

 Examples: